 - Apply all settings.

 - Control Panel → Regional and Language Options → Languages tab → Text services and input languages (Details) → Settings Tab

-- If either [Language] or Google [Language] Input is not listed in the Installed Services box, then click Add and in the Add Input language dialog box select [Language] in Input language and Google [Language] Input in Keyboard layout/IME.
+- If either [Language] or Google [Language] Input is not listed in the Installed Services box, then click Add and in the Add Input Language dialogue box select [Language] in Input language and Google [Language] Input in Keyboard layout/IME.
 Click OK

 - Click on the Settings

 - In Hot keys for input languages, select Switch to [Language]- Google [Language] Input